mojotech/json-type-validation/docs/classes/_decoder_.decoder.md

 ⊕ **new Decoder**(decode: *`function`*): [Decoder](_decoder_.decoder.md)

 The Decoder class constructor is kept private to separate the internal `decode` function from the external `run` function.
 The distinction between the two functions is that `decode` returns a `Partial<DecoderError>` on failure, which contains an unfinished error report.
-When `run` is called on a decoder, the relevant series of `decode` calls is made, and then on failure the resulting `Partial<DecoderError>` is turned into a `DecoderError` by filling in the missing informaiton.
+When `run` is called on a decoder, the relevant series of `decode` calls is made, and then on failure the resulting `Partial<DecoderError>` is turned into a `DecoderError` by filling in the missing information.

 While hiding the constructor may seem restrictive, leveraging the provided decoder combinators and helper functions such as `andThen` and `map` should be enough to build specialized decoders as needed.